16.3h | 2011 | Dutch Warmblood Stallion

 Lord Leatherdale – Negro – Ahorn

-The first Glamourdale foals will arrive in Holland in the spring of 2015.
-The KWPN has recommended him to improve conformation and movement in breeding for dressage horses and we’re excited to see his influence in the coming years.
+Glamourdale and his offspring have been well received by breeders.
+In 2015, Glamourdale was the most popular KWPN breeding stallion in Holland.
+In 2017, Glamourdale had 12 sons from his first foal crop selected for the 2018 KWPN Stallion Licensing Pre-Selection.
+The KWPN has recommended Glamourdale to improve conformation and movement in breeding for dressage horses and we’re excited to see his influence in the coming years.

 Video & Pedigree

 Performance Test: 8’s or higher in all scores